 Instructions

 - Add in the soy sauce, vinegar, sesame oil, and chili oil if you desire.
 Whisk to combine.
+Then cover and refrigerate until serving time.

 - Pour in the egg mixture and quickly turn the pan to coat the bottom.
 Cook for 1-2 minutes until the top is set.